bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/js-notes.md

 Description
 -----------

 If `compareFunction` is not supplied, all non-`undefined` array elements are sorted by converting them to strings and comparing strings in UTF-16 code units order.
-For example, “banana” comes before “cherry”.
-In a numeric sort, 9 comes before 80, but because numbers are converted to strings, “80” comes before “9” in the Unicode order.
+For example, "banana” comes before "cherry”.
+In a numeric sort, 9 comes before 80, but because numbers are converted to strings, "80” comes before "9” in the Unicode order.
 All `undefined` elements are sorted to the end of the array.

 **Note:** In UTF-16, Unicode characters above `\uFFFF` are encoded as two surrogate code units, of the range `\uD800`-`\uDFFF`.
 The value of each code unit is taken separately into account for the comparison.
 Thus the character formed by the surrogate pair `\uD655\uDE55` will be sorted before the character `\uFF3A`.